-If you’re a gamer of any kind you’ve undoubtably experienced internet lag at some point in your life.
+If you’re a gamer of any kind you’ve undoubtedly experienced internet lag at some point in your life.
 Our first reaction?
 Blame the ISP (Internet Service Provider).
-After all, companies like Time Warner Cable and Comcast are easy scape-goats.
+After all, companies like Spectrum and Comcast are easy scape-goats.

 When solving any type of technical problem, there are a series of questions you must ask yourself to get to the root of the problem.

-Typically, you review the items that you can control first, and then move on to the more complicated and less controllable ones.
+Typically, you review the items that you can control first and then move on to the more complicated and less controllable items.
 Doing so in a systematic approach will help you pinpoint the issue your experiencing and what you need to fix.

 In this case, it’s the problem of internet lag or a slow connection that impacts your gaming experience.
-Let’s take a look at the first item you can fix to help reduce lag while gaming.
+Let’s take a look at the first item you can fix to stop lag while playing your favorite games like Fornite and Apex Legends.

 Check Your Internet Plan